gethop-dev/object-storage.ftp/README.md

 The library includes self-contained units tests, including some integration tests that depend on a FTP server.
 Those tests have the `^:integration` metadata keyword associated to them, so you can exclude them from our unit tests runs.

-If you want to run the integration tests, the following set of environment variables are needed (the first three are the standard AWS credentials environment variables):
+If you want to run the integration tests, the following environment variable is needed:

 * `TEST_OBJECT_STORAGE_FTP_URI`: The uri of the FTP server used the integration tests.
 Be aware that the tests will leave trash files in the server.
 It may corrupt or delete files, so don't execute it against a real server.